 Yet there are other occasions when the M50 hooks up through a sequence of bends so completely it’s like you’re experiencing some kind of automotive epiphany – and these highs soon come to outweigh those initial impressions.
 Traction is immense, thanks to the speed the two motors can shuffle the balance of power front and back.

 But in comparison with the eDrive40, the i4 M50 still feels a blunter machine.

 In most respects, the i4 is just as much of a cutting-edge electric car experience as the iX, wrapped up in much less controversial packaging.

-Regardless of which one you choose, there are still so many core BMW traits in here: alert steering, outstanding ride and handling balance, a clean, well-built and user-friendly interior, and plenty of power being just some of them.
-A Tesla Model 3 might still be the zeitgeist poster child, the i4 proves BMW still has a future with electric cars.
+But whichever i4 you choose, there are still so many core BMW traits in here: alert steering, outstanding ride and handling balance, a clean, well-built and user-friendly interior, and more than ample power being just some of them.
+The post-petrol future is bright.